HottScall/TDLMVC/LEARNING.md

 - Ensure to make all these variables so you can easily access them throughout your code.

 _Note_ Ensure that you understand creating Elements, getting Elements and the .notation calls such as type, placeholder, textContext and append!

+- Now create a getter and a resetter method, set them both as private methods (with underscores) to ensure they are not used outside of the class.

+This now finishes the set up of the view with the most complex part coming next, displaying the todos and ensuring they are added or deleted upon user request.